 Our Public Role

 We provide an avenue for the public to report fraud that they suspect is occurring.
 A report to UCOWF is forwarded to the proper authorities within the state, county or province in which the suspected fraud is occurring.

-We will provide news concerning successes our members attain in combating fraud.
 We will also publicize pending legislation that we believe would weaken the safeguards in place to detect or prevent fraud from occurring.
 Through commentary, we attempt to provide a ‘single voice’ to concerns that we believe exist in these taxpayer-funded programs in hopes that the public will carry that message to lawmakers.